Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators

-In addition to benchmarking PaiDEs on active learning experiments, we provide an analysis of the time gains across our experiments.
-The left hand side of \autoref{fig:time_estimates} depicts the speed increase that can be gained using PaiDEs over an MC approach.
-A 1-2 order magnitude of improvement can be seen.
-The estimates are obtained from the active learning experiments, and the number of dimensions correspond to each of the environments.
+In addition to benchmarking our estimators on active learning experiments, we provide an analysis of the time gains across our experiments. \autoref{fig:time_estimates} depicts the speed increase that can be gained using PairEpEsts over an MC approach.
+PairEpEsts provide a 1–2 order of magnitude runtime improvement over Monte Carlo approaches.
+The estimates are obtained from the active learning experiments.

-A weakness of PaiDEs is that, as the number of components increases, the computational cost rises due to its quadratic complexity.
-In the instance where the distance is not symmetric, KL-divergence, $M^2-M$ pairwise-distances need to be computed.
-For symmetric distances, such as Bhattacharyaa distance, only $\frac{M^2-M}{2}$ distances need to be computed.
-The right hand side of \autoref{fig:time_estimates} shows an analysis of the time taken as the number of ensembles grow.
-Note that for Bhatt, the time costs could be improved upon using the symmetry logic described, the results shown calculated all pairwise-distances.
-Despite the growing complexity of PaiDEs with the number of components, this is normally not a problem for deep learning ensembles as they have a relatively low number (5-10) of components \citep{osband2016deep, chua2018deep}.

-An additional limitation is the bias introduced by PaiDEs, which MC estimators do not suffer from.
-It is essential to note that, in the context of active learning, epistemic uncertainty serves as a relative quantity for comparing potential acquisition points.
-The introduction of bias from PaiDEs does not impact the relative relationship of epistemic uncertainty between different data points in our experiments.
-We demonstrate that the relative relationship of epistemic uncertainty remains intact in \autoref{adx:more_results}.